sasq64/sixfive/ARTICLE.md

 ```

 This allowed me to easily count all the opcodes, and specifically the
 number of branches and calls, for each emulated opcode.
+This is what it
+looks like when I run it:

 ```bash
 $ build/sixfive -O